szczyglis-dev/py-gpt/README.md

 - `Slack` - connects to Slack workspaces for reading conversations, managing messages, working with users, and transferring files.

-- `System (OS)` - provides access to the operating system and executes system commands through PyGPT's host or sandbox execution mechanisms.
+- `System (OS)` - executes system commands through a selectable host/sandbox backend (currently Disabled or Docker), with project-aware runtime paths.

 - `Telegram` - connects to Telegram bots or user accounts for messaging, chat access, contacts, media, and file transfers.